 When compared with the handheld consoles that have come before it, the Nintendo Switch blows them out of the water with its graphical quality, which comes close to the last generation of consoles.
 This is helped by its impressive screen which is bright, crisp, and colorful.

-Providing the console with a controller that also doubles as two individual controllers is a very neat inclusion, and should mean that you're never unable to join a friend for a quick multiplayer game while you're out and about.
+Providing the console with a controller that also doubles as two individual controllers is a very neat inclusion, and should mean that you're always able to join a friend for a quick multiplayer game while you're out and about.

-The phrase ‘jack of all trades and master of none’ may sound negative, but the impression the Nintendo Switch has left us with is that sometimes compromise is a necessary, good thing.
+The phrase "jack of all trades and master of none" may sound negative, but the impression the Nintendo Switch has left us with is that sometimes compromise is necessary and good.

-Yes there are better home consoles out there with controllers that can be good at doing just one thing, and yes there are handhelds out there that have better battery life and a more compact form-factor, but no other piece of gaming hardware has attempted the sheer amount of things as the Nintendo Switch and delivered so competently on so many of them.
+Yes there are better home consoles out there with controllers that can be good at doing just one thing, and yes there are handhelds out there that have better battery life and a more compact form-factor, but no other piece of gaming hardware has attempted the sheer number of things as the Nintendo Switch does – and then delivered so competently on so many of them.

-So is it worth the $299.99 (£279.99 / AU$469.95) asking price?
-At this point the answer seems to be a resounding 'yes'.
-Nintendo has released excellent game after excellent game for the system, and the hardware does a great job at playing them.
+So is the £259.99 / $259.99 / AU$435 asking price justified?
+At this point, the answer seems to be a resounding yes.
+Nintendo has released excellent game after excellent game for the system, and the hardware does a great job of making these games come alive.